*All grants for 2019-2020 events have been approved and awarded.*

 You may propose another kind of event, provided it is related to diversity and the Diversity Council's mission.
 All proposals will be considered on their relevance to diversity, the Diversity Councils mission, its educational component, and to FIT students and employees.
 We are particularly interested in submissions from FIT departments and student clubs.

 If you would like to present, please submit your application form (.pdf) to the Diversity Events email address.
 Presentations should be one hour in length.
 We welcome a variety of approaches, including project-based, cross-disciplinary or collaborative presentations in a range of formats (workshops, speaker/lecture, performance, visual, exhibition, etc.).
 Please specify the required/preferred space, time of day, and projected attendance for your presentation(s).
 Please note: presenters accepted do not receive honorariums or speakers fees.

 Requirements for Events

-If you would like to submit a proposal for an event, please submit your application form to Diversity Events.
+If you would like to submit a proposal for an event, please submit your application form (.pdf) to the Diversity Events email address.
 Events can be for one day or repeated over a week or over the year.
 Events are typically scheduled from one- to three-hour blocks of time.
 We welcome a variety of events (including artist presentations, dance/video/theatrical performances, career-oriented or class project-oriented events, lectures and readings).
 Please specify the required/preferred space, time of day and projected attendance for your event(s).
 Please note: financial assistance is available, however funds are limited and the amount will be based on the number of requests accepted.

 The Diversity Councils Grants and Events subcommittee will review all proposals and submit their recommendations to the Council co-chairs and to the President.
-The subcommittee will notify applicants of their decision by January 2019.

 The Diversity Council of FIT was established by the Office of the President to enhance and promote inclusiveness and diversity throughout the FIT campus.